 Beware of Hidden Sugars

 A large amount of sugar is hidden in various foods, not just your sweet treats.
 So to benefit your health and kick your sugar addiction, be on the lookout for hidden sugars.
-For instance, two tablespoons of barbeque sauce can contain 13 grams of sugar, half a cup of pasta sauce has 12 grams of sugar, and sweet and sour chicken has 19 grams of sugar.
+For instance, two tablespoons of barbecue sauce can contain 13 grams of sugar, half a cup of pasta sauce has 12 grams of sugar, and sweet and sour chicken has 19 grams of sugar.
 For more hidden sugary foods check out this link.